-Where $x$ and $y$ represents respectively the membrane potential and the ion current, $b$ the temperature coefficient, $T$ the temperature, $I$ constant stimulus current, $A$ and $w$ the the intensity and the angular frequency of the external time varying stimulus current, $a$ and $c$ and $\xi$ are constant parameters.
-So the effect of electric field is considered by adding $rE$ to modulate the second variable $y$ which represent the ions current.Therefore,the improved third-variables thermosensitive Fithugh-Nagumo model including the effect of electric field is given as follows:
+Where $x$ and $y$ represent the membrane potential and the ion current, respectively; $b$ the temperature coefficient, $T$ the temperature, $I$ constant stimulus current, $A$ and $\omega$ the intensity and angular frequency of the external time-varying current, $a$ and $c$ and $\xi$ are constant parameters.
+So, the effect of the electric field is considered by adding $rE$ to modulate the second variable $y$ which represents the ion current \cite{ma2019model}.
+Therefore, the improved third-variable thermosensitive FitzHugh-Nagumo model including the effect of the electric field is given as follows.

-With $k=\frac{1}{2\epsilon S}$,the excitability of the medium.\\ \quad When the neuron is exposed to and external electric field, by the principle of superposition, this field adds to the intrinsic electric field across the membrane.
+With $k=\frac{1}{2\epsilon_1 S}$,the excitability of the medium.\\ When neurons are subjected to an external electric field, by the principle of superposition, this field adds to the intrinsic electric field across the membrane.
 The model is rewritten as: